tytydraco/yessleep/out/Yellow_Flowers_Part_1.md

 Karen furrowed her eyebrows.
 “That’s not true.”

 I didn’t catch her meaning then.
 Or maybe I just didn’t want to.
-I had eyes only for Grace."Look, a Nest Ball."
+I had eyes only for Grace.

+"Look, a Nest Ball."
 Karen said suddenly, with a childish grin, displaying the now balled up twig she had been clutching.

 "Huh?"
 I replied, staring blankly for a moment, failing to catch the reference to Pokémon, one of our common interests.